Accio/accio.github.io/_pages/education.md

 ### 2021

-1. *Working Fields in Pharmaceutical Industry*, the Graduate Program of Pharmacy, University of Freiburg, Germany.
+1. *Working Fields in Pharmaceutical Industry*, the Graduate School of Pharmacy, University of Freiburg, Germany.
 (Planned)

 ### 2019